dlumian/PythonBasics/README.md

       git commit -m "message"  # Commit changes git push          # Push changes to a remote repository
       ```
-  - **GitHub:** A platform for hosting and managing Git repositories, facilitating collaboration and sharing of code. **NOTE:** Repos can be private or public-therefore, it is important to consider what information is shared in each and with whom.
+  - **GitHub:** A platform for hosting and managing Git repositories, facilitating collaboration and sharing of code.

+    <span style="color:red"> - **NOTE:** Repos can be private or public making it very important to consider what information and data is shared and with whom.</span>

 - **Command Line Interfaces (CLIs):**
   - CLIs allow for efficient navigation and execution of commands on your computer.
 Familiarity with basic command line operations is essential for tasks such as setting up environments, managing packages, and running scripts.